Goth subculture: Icons

-Notable examples of goth icons include several bandleaders: Siouxsie Sioux, of Siouxsie and the Banshees; Robert Smith, of the Cure; Peter Murphy, of Bauhaus; Rozz Williams, of Christian Death; Olli Wisdom, leader of the band Specimen and keyboardist Jonathan Melton aka Jonny Slut, who evolved the Batcave style.
-Some members of Bauhaus were, themselves, fine art students or active artists.
+Goth icons include several bandleaders: Siouxsie Sioux of Siouxsie and the Banshees, Robert Smith of the Cure, Peter Murphy of Bauhaus, Dave Vanian of The Damned; Rozz Williams of Christian Death, Olli Wisdom leader of the band Specimen, and keyboardist Jonathan Melton aka Jonny Slut, who evolved the Batcave style.
 Nick Cave was dubbed as "the grand lord of gothic lushness".

 Fashion

-Influences
+Male and female references

 One female role model is Theda Bara, the 1910s femme fatale known for her dark eyeshadow.
-In 1977, Karl Lagerfeld hosted the Soirée Moratoire Noir party, specifying "tenue tragique noire absolument obligatoire" (black tragic dress absolutely required).
-The event included elements associated with leatherman style.